shashimi00/ACIT2911/README.md

 # ACIT2911
-This is a repository for Mad Men Clothing; an online shopping web application that allows customers to purchase items online.
+This is a repository for Mad Men Clothing: an online shopping web application that allows customers to purchase items online.